Coldcard/firmware/README.md

 `stm32`

-- embedded micro version, for actual product
+- embedded binaries (and building), for actual product hardware
 - final target is a binary file for loading onto hardware

 `external`

 - code from other projects, ie. the dreaded submodules

+`graphics`

+- images which ship as part of the final product (icons)

 `stm32/bootloader`

-- 32k of factory-set code that you cannot change
+- 32k of factory-set code that you cannot change (Mk3)
 - however, you can inspect what code is on your coldcard and compare to this.

+`stm32/mk4-bootloader`

+- 128k of factory-set code that you cannot change for Mk4
+- however, you can inspect what code is on your coldcard and compare to this.

 `hardware`

 - schematic and bill of materials for the Coldcard

-`unix/work/MicroSD`
+`unix/work/...`

-- files on "simulated" microSD card
+- `/MicroSD/*` files on "simulated" microSD card

+- `/VirtDisk/*` simulated emulated virtual Disk files.

+- `/settings/*.aes` persistant settings for Simulator

 ## Support